Nosratian/Git-User-Permission/README.md

 # Git-User-Permission
 Git user permission for user action on git branches
 ----------------------------------------------------
-This script (including classes) processes the data sent through the push request based on the committed information to authenticate the user for change the branches.
+This script (including classes) processes the sending data through the push request based on the committed information to authenticate the user for change the branches.

 Manage user access to branches generated at the git using hooks.
 This script implements read, write, create, delete, and admin access capabilities (extendable and extensible).
 It also has the ability to use asterisk characters for more flexibility in naming branches for more dynamic access.